scds/hypothesis-testing-regression-analysis-r/preparation.md

 # Workshop preparation

-Preparation for this tutorial consists of three steps: [Getting the data](#get-the-data), [Getting the code](#get-the-code), and [Getting the software](#get-the-software).
+Preparation for this tutorial consists of three steps: [Getting the data](#get-the-data), [getting the code](#get-the-code), and [getting the software](#get-the-software).
 Follow the steps below.

 ## Get the data

-You will have an opportunity to download the data during the workshop; however, if you would like to do so ahead of time, it can be downloaded [here](https://github.com/scds/hypothesis-testing-regression-analysis-4/assets/data/crop.data.csv).
+You will have an opportunity to download the data during the workshop; however, if you would like to do so ahead of time, it can be downloaded [here](https://github.com/scds/hypothesis-testing-regression-analysis-r/raw/main/data/crop.data.csv).

 ## Get the code

-You will have an opportunity to download the code during the workshop; however, if you would like to do so ahead of time, it can be downloaded [here](https://github.com/scds/hypothesis-testing-regression-analysis-r/assets/doc/Workshop3.R)
+You will have an opportunity to download the code during the workshop; however, if you would like to do so ahead of time, it can be downloaded [here](https://github.com/scds/hypothesis-testing-regression-analysis-r/raw/main/doc/Workshop3.R)

 ## Get the software
 This hands-on workshop uses [**R**](https://www.r-project.org/), a software application for data analysis.
 We ask that you download R in advance of the workshop to be able to participate in it to the fullest extent.